hny-codes/odin-project-landing-page/README.md

 This is a project from The Odin Project from the Flexbox course.

 ## Task
-Create a landing page from a given design that will be provided.
+Create a demo landing page from a given design that will be provided.

 ## Skills required
 - Box model